eProsima/Shapes-Demo-Docs/docs/first_steps/first_steps.rst

 - Right click in an endpoint: An option to remove the endpoint is shown.
 - Pressing the delete button when the endpoint is selected.

+The output tab shows the output log messages.
 An example of the output tab is shown in the figure below.

 .. figure:: /01-figures/table2.png